logigearcorp/docs.testarchitect.com/content/administration-guide/users-and-passwords/user-administration/creating-a-repository-user.md

     ![](/images/TA_Administration/Images/LDAP_error_message_1.png)

-5. At this point, you have the option to change the authentication mode used by the repository.
+5.  **Optional:** At this point, you have the option to change the authentication mode used by the repository.
 See [Setting a repository's user authentication mode](/administration-guide/users-and-passwords/user-administration/setting-a-repository-s-user-authentication-mode).